tanaym42/tanaym42.github.io/index.md

 ---
-title: Hi, I'm Tanay
+title: Tana's Blog
 ---

-I'm not sure if this automatically registers the date, but it's October 23rd.
+I like thinking about technology regulation and data privacy.

-I'm inspired again to try and write and muse about things.
-So here goes nothing.
+I'm not sure where I stand on most things.
+Hopefully writing a little bit more will help with that.